Saffron is one of the most expensive spices in the world! Learn how to use these beautiful red threads in your cooking and how to spot the fake stuff!

 Saffron is the reddish-orange dried stigmas of the purple crocus flower.

 It has a complex scent and flavour that can be difficult to describe… The dried stigmas have a deep woody smell on their own, but they add a sweet earthy scent and flavour when added to food.
 Too much saffron can make a dish bitter though, so you generally only need to add a pinch to whatever you’re cooking.
-Which is a good thing, because saffron is very expensive!
+Which is a good thing, because this spice is very expensive!

 According to Padma Laskmi’s book, The Encyclopedia of Spices and Herbs, the price of saffron is “close to half of that of gold by weight.”
 That’s pretty expensive!
 The reason is costs so much is because of two things: